pivotal/docs-tap/scc/parameters-reference.hbs.md

   </tr>
 </table>

+For information about the
-See [MavenArtifact reference
+custom resource, see [MavenArtifact reference docs](source-controller/reference.hbs.md#mavenartifact).

-docs](source-controller/reference.hbs.md#mavenartifact) for details about the custom resource, and [Create a Workload from Maven repository artifact](cli-plugins/apps/create-workload.hbs.md#workload-maven) for an example of how to make use of it with the `tanzu apps workload` CLI plugin.
+For information about how to use the custom resource with the `tanzu apps workload` CLI plug-in [Create a Workload from Maven repository artifact](cli-plugins/apps/create-workload.hbs.md#workload-maven).

 ## source-tester

-The `source-tester` resource (part of `ootb-supply-chain-testing` as well as `ootb-supply-chain-testing-scanning`) is responsible for instantiating a Tekton [PipelineRun](https://tekton.dev/docs/pipelines/pipelineruns/) object that invokes the execution of a Tekton Pipeline (in the same namespace as the Workload) whenever its inputs (for instance, the source code revision to be tested) change.
+The `source-tester` resource (part of `ootb-supply-chain-testing` as well as `ootb-supply-chain-testing-scanning`) is responsible for instantiating a Tekton [PipelineRun](https://tekton.dev/docs/pipelines/pipelineruns/) object that calls the execution of a Tekton Pipeline (in the same namespace as the Workload) whenever its inputs (for instance, the source code revision to be tested) change.